 IT leaders will be expected to deliver high-quality, innovative solutions and projects on-budget, on-schedule, and on-spec during this pandemic and beyond.
 These key performance indicators help monitor the efficacy of project execution and the ongoing delivery of business-facing services.
 These metrics can also help measure and evaluate labor and resource strategies.[/text-with-icon][vc_column_text]

-Percent of critical business projects impacted by lack of IT resources
+Number of business-facing services meeting SLA | Percent of projects on-budget, on-schedule, and on-spec | Percent of critical business projects impacted by lack of IT resources |

 People and Resources